Utopiah/aframe-persist-component/README.md

 ```

 ## Limitations
-There is no traversal, each attribute to be saved has to be explicitely defined as such .
+There is no traversal, each attribute to be saved has to be explicitely defined as such.
+Each entity requires to have its unique ID, if not a warning message will de displayed then nothing will be saved.